Nikita-Pandit/Notification_Service/README.md

 ### API Endpoints

 - `POST https://notification-service-5dul.onrender.com/api/notifications` - Create a notification
-- `GET POST https://notification-service-5dul.onrender.com/api/users/userID/notifications` - Get all notifications
+- `GET https://notification-service-5dul.onrender.com/api/users/userID/notifications` - Get all notifications
--

 You can use this URL to test the API using tools like **Postman**, **Hoppscotch**, or any HTTP client.

 ---